Shark Pet Plus Review

 The Shark Pet Plus ranks slightly above average in our ease of use category.
 At just under 4 pounds at the handheld, it's not too tough to handle, but it's not the lightest cordless stick vacuum out there.
 All the included attachments satisfyingly snap into place without any issues as well.

-One glaring issue we found was due to the lack of a storage option.
+One glaring issue I found was due to the lack of a storage option.
 No wall mount is included, and it doesn't bend in half like some other Shark vacuums.
 You'll need to find a safe place to lean it securely against the wall.
-This is a bit of a letdown but somewhat understandable due to this stick vacuum's streamlined and affordable nature.
+This is a bit of a letdown, but it is somewhat understandable given this stick vacuum's streamlined and affordable nature.

 Maneuverability